 For example, during the 2008 financial crisis, the 2020 bear market, and the national shutdown, rent checks from our properties kept coming in.

-And during the 2020 bear market, income rose in our online financial training programs and web properties because people had more time, and perhaps, saw the importance of improving their investing skills.
+And during the 2020 bear market, income rose in our online financial coaching programs and web properties because people had more time, and perhaps, saw the importance of improving their investing skills.

 This confirmed for us, once again, the importance of diversification among defensive investments, even with investments that require more effort.